-This report presents “data on adult offenders under community supervision while on probation or parole during 2012.
-The report describes trends in the overall community supervision population and reports on change in the probation and parole populations.
-It provides statistics on the number of offenders entering and exiting probation and parole and their average length of stay.
-The report describes the outcomes of supervision, including the rate at which offenders completed their term of supervision or were returned to incarceration for violating the conditions of supervision.
-Appendix tables include jurisdiction-level information on number of entries and exits, provide detail on type of entry to parole, and describe the national-level prevalence of offenders on probation or parole by sex, race, Hispanic origin, offense type, and supervision status.”
-Some highlights include: the number of adults under community supervision (both in parole and probation) declined; an estimated 4.1 million adults moved onto or off probation; the numbers of probationers (68%) and parolees (58%) who completed their term of supervision or were discharged increased; and during 2012, the number of state parolees decreased 0.6% while the number of individuals under federal probation increased 3.5%.
+This report presents "data on adult offenders under community supervision while on probation or parole in 2014.
+The report presents trends over time for the overall community supervision population and describes changes in the probation and parole populations.
+It provides statistics on the number of offenders entering and exiting probation and parole and the mean time served as well as national-level data on the distribution of offenders on probation or parole by sex, race or Hispanic origin, most serious offense type, and status of supervision.
+It also presents outcomes of supervision, including the rate at which offenders completed their term of supervision or were returned to incarceration.
+Appendix tables include jurisdiction-level information on the population counts and number of entries and exits for probation and parole; jurisdiction-level information on the types of entries and exits for parole.
+Some highlights include: the number of adults under community supervision (both in parole and probation) declined; about 1 in 52 adults in the United States was under community supervision; and the adult probation population decreased, while the adult parole population increased.

 Back to top

-Probation and Parole in the United States, 2012
+Probation And Parole In The United States, 2014